DimEvil/bio_mobilization_workshop/_episodes/18-sqlite.md

 - Do you have absence data? (see **occurrenceStatus**)
 - Discard absence data
 - Create a **trusted** view that eliminates absence data and taxonRank different from SPECIES
-- How many records do you now?
+- How many records do you have now?

 ### Solution 4
 ```sql